-Got a little extra cash burning a hole in your pocket?
-I don’t know about you, but when I find myself in the fortunate position of receiving some extra money from a bonus or tax refund, my first instinct is to get Chinese take-out and spend at least some of it on something for me.
+Whether it's a stimulus check or a tax refund many people will soon have some extra cash on hand.
+I don’t know about you, but when I find myself in the fortunate position of receiving some extra money from a bonus or tax refund, my first instinct is to get Chinese take-out.
+Probably not the greatest financial move.

 How can you be more intentional with extra cash?